krzysztofsurdy/cart-product-api/README.md

 Our catalog contains the following products:
 ID Title Price
-1 Fallout 1.99
+* 1 Fallout 1.99
-2 Don’t Starve 2.99
+* 2 Don’t Starve 2.99
-3 Baldur’s Gate 3.99
+* 3 Baldur’s Gate 3.99
-4 Icewind Dale 4.99
+* 4 Icewind Dale 4.99
-5 Bloodborne 5.99
+* 5 Bloodborne 5.99

 The API should expose methods to:
-● Add a new product
+* Add a new product
-    ○ Product name should be unique
+**Product name should be unique
-● Remove a product
+* Remove a product
-● Update product title and/or price
+* Update product title and/or price
-● List all of the products
+* List all of the products
-    ○ There should be at least 5 products in the catalog (the ones in the table above)
-    ○ This list should be paginated, max 3 products per page
+**There should be at least 5 products in the catalog (the ones in the table above) **This list should be paginated, max 3 products per page

 ### 2. Cart API